aleksandarafk/weatherapp/README.md

 ###### Responsive design
 Created for mobile phones, tablets, desktops and laptops.
 ### Used technologies
-The application was fully using HTML / CSS and JS
+The application was fully using HTML / CSS and JS.
 # Installation
-Clone the repository on your machine and simply open the index.html file.
-Do not forget to include your OpenWeatherMap API key.
+Clone the repository on your machine and simply open the index.html file. <br>
+Do not forget to include your OpenWeatherMap API key. <br>
 Otherwise, the app will not work.